Bruh722/ccjs200/README.md

    - step 5 - calculate the variance: 0.125*548 = 68.5
    - step 6 - take the square root: sqrt(68.5) = 8.3

-4a. p(violent = no & nonviolent = no)
+4a. p(violent = no & nonviolent = no); use general multiplication rule
     p(violent = no) x p(nonviolent = no | violent=no)
     556/702           325/556
     0.792             0.585      = 0.463

-4b. p(violent or nonviolent)
+4b. p(violent or nonviolent); use general addition rule
     p(violent) + p(nonviolent) - p(violent and nonviolent)
     146/702    + 288/702       - 57/702
     0.208      + 0.410         - 0.081 = 0.537

-4c. p(violent and nonviolent)
+4c. p(violent and nonviolent); use general multiplication rule
     p(violent)*p(nonviolent|violent)
     146/702   * 57/146 =
     0.208     * 0.390 = 0.081

-4d. p(violent and nonviolent)
+4d. p(violent and nonviolent); use restricted multiplication rule
     p(violent) * p(nonviolent)
     146/702      288/702
     0.208      * 0.410 = 0.085

-5. calculate the probability distribution
+5. calculate the probability distribution of x (from 0 to 5) when p = 0.682 and n is 5.

 p = 0.682
 1-p = 0.318